Open-Source AI Agents — The Bazaar Ships Again

 The security conversation is the maturity signal

+When infrastructure recruits participants this fast — human and machine — the attack surface expands at the same pace.
 OpenClaw has real security problems.
 Exposed credentials in forks.
 Prompt injection vectors in skill definitions.
 Admin interfaces open to the public internet.
 If you've been around open source long enough, this sounds familiar.

 Linux went through the same phase.
 The early kernel had serious vulnerabilities.
 The response wasn't to dismiss Linux as insecure — it was to build the security infrastructure that eventually made it the most audited operating system in history.
 The community that took security seriously was the one that matured into foundational infrastructure.
 The ones that didn't are footnotes.